DavidSilady/linkedList/README.md

 "v" -> print all the entries to the screen

-"p" -> add one entry to the database:
+"p" -> add one entry to the database

 Followed by the position of the new entry: